The 5 Keys to Saving Time and Money on Tax Research

 3. Make Your Taxability Decisions

-Once you’ve conducted your research, you’ll need to make the determination of whether the product or service is taxable or exempt.
+Once you’ve conducted your research, you’ll need to determine whether the product or service is taxable or exempt.
 You should also identify what circumstances may change this determination.
 If you’re having difficulty making the taxability determination, remember that seeking outside help is an option.
 You can also request a private letter ruling from the Department of Revenue if precedence hasn’t been established for your situation.

 4. Communicate Your Results

-Sales and use tax research should be an ongoing project at your company.
+Sales and use tax research is a benefit for your company to stay in compliance, avoid or lessen audits, and more.
 At the Sales Tax Institute, we conduct tax research on a daily basis.
 Sales tax laws change and evolve over time, so it’s important to make tax research or at least reading about tax changes part of your regular routine.